-Made in Brownsville and the Brownsville Partnership will share this Health Impact Assessment report with the community stakeholders (local residents, property owners, concurrent and future developers, NGOs in Brownsville through posting on the http://madeinbrownsville.org/ website.
-Made in Brownsville and the Brownsville partnership will use this HIA to inform a community plan to advise and educate the development community and the public in an effort to promote sustainable development in Brownsville.
+Made in Brownsville and Brownsville partnership will share this Health Impact Assessment report with the community stakeholders (local residents, property owners, concurrent and future developers, NGOs in Brownsville through posting on the http://madeinbrownsville.org/ website.
+Made in Brownsville and Brownsville partnership will use this HIA to inform its community plan to advice and educate the development community and the public in an effort to promote sustainable development in Brownsville.